Leek and Bacon Quiche

 Dough:

-Roll out the dough on a lightly floured surface and line a greased 26 cm (10-inch) springform pan with it.
-Prick the bottom several times with a fork.
+Roll out the dough on a lightly floured surface and line a greased 26 cm tart pan or shallow springform (metal is best).
+Press dough slightly up the sides to avoid excess thickness.
+Prick the bottom several times with a fork and chill again for about15 minutes.

-Pre-bake the crust in a preheated oven at 400°F for about 10 minutes.
-Remove from the oven and let cool slightly.
+Pre-bake the crust in a preheated oven at 375°F for about 20 minutes until lightly golden.
+First 15 minutes with weights, last 5 minutes without.
+This sets the crust before the wet filling goes in.
+Remove from the oven and let cool.

 Filling: